Our Story – Eastern Plains Community Pantry

 - In June of 2013, approval came for the Pikes Peak Community Action Agency (PPCAA) to rent space from EPCP and provide its services in conjunction with those offered by the pantry.

-- On July 15, 2013, PPCAA officially began offering it services form EPCP on July 15th.
+- On July 15, 2013, PPCAA officially began offering its services from EPCP on July 15th.

 - On July 19, 2013, EPCP joined in conjunction with Calhan Pride Day for their next fundraiser, a pig roast.